jonasberge/rfc-media-domain/README.md

 that can and will play anything a user of that browser wishes for.
-The name of the application does not suffice anymore, to be able to tell the which entity or service the media belongs to, whether it is a local file or if it is being streamed from server.
+The name of the application does not suffice anymore, to be able to tell the which entity or service the media belongs to, whether it is a local file or if it is being streamed from a server.
 It could be from a music streaming service, it could be a video from a video-on-demand service or it could really just be a generic local audio file.